 Benchmark Administrator ("Administrator"): An entity or legal person that controls the creation and operation of the Benchmark Administration process, whether or not it owns the intellectual property relating to the Benchmark.
 In particular, it has responsibility for all stages of the Benchmark Administration process, including:

 - 1. The calculation of the Benchmark;

 - 2. Determining and applying the Benchmark methodology; and

 - 3. Disseminating the Benchmark.

-The initial Benchmark Administrator is NZFBF.
+The current Benchmark Administrator is New Zealand Financial Benchmark Facility Limited(NZFBF).